Got (the healthiest) Milk?

 a

-• All the sugar in milk is natural, so there’s no additional sugar added
+• The sugar: All the sugar in plain milk is natural (lactose), so there’s no sugar added

-• Stay away from chocolate, strawberry, and other flavored milks (including vanilla) – all of these have tons of sugar – sometimes as much as a can of Coke!
+• Flavored milks should be avoided at all costs: Chocolate, strawberry, and other flavored milks (including vanilla) have tons of sugar – sometimes as much as a can of Coke.

-• Non-organic milk comes from cows that are fed hormones and un-natural substances which some say end up in the milk
+• Non-organic milk comes from cows that are fed hormones and antibiotics, and those cows ingest pesticides from non-organic feed — and all of that ends up in non-organic milk. (source)

 What does regular cow’s milk offer you?
-About 8g protein, and tons of nutrients: 30% of your daily value (DV) of calcium, 25% DV vitamin D as well as potassium, phosphorus, vitamin A, vitamin B12, riboflavin, and niacin.
+Per 8oz glass you get: 8g protein and tons of nutrients — 30% of your daily value (DV) of calcium, 25% DV vitamin D as well as potassium, phosphorus, vitamin A, vitamin B12, riboflavin, and niacin.
+Dairy from organic, pasture-raised cows has been shown to have a better omega-3 to omega-6 fat ratio, higher levels of beneficial fats such as CLA, and more antioxidants. (source)

 Soy Milk